Co-Innovation Surfaces New Opportunities and Accelerates Innovation

 Big changes are happening in the automotive industry caused by innovation in technology, ubiquitous connectivity, growing global population, environmental concerns and the influence of Millennials.
 These trends are impacting how cities manage transportation networks, how parking is evolving and what consumers expect in terms of mobility.

-We partner with the University of Wisconsin - Madison Traffic Operations and Safety Lab (TOPS) and Wisconsin AV Proving Grounds to develop data strategies, test new technology, and facilitate rapid learning in this fast-changing space.
+We partner with the University of Wisconsin - Madison Traffic Operations and Safety Lab (TOPS), Wisconsin AV Proving Grounds and corporate partners to develop data strategies, test new technology, and facilitate rapid learning in this fast-changing space.